ziadoz/awesome-php/README.md

 * [HipHop PHP](https://github.com/facebook/hiphop-php) - A Virtual Machine, Runtime and JIT for PHP by Facebook.
 * [HippyVM](http://hippyvm.com/) - Another PHP virtual machine.
 * [Hack](http://hacklang.org/) - A programming language for [HHVM](https://github.com/facebook/hiphop-php) that interoperates seamlessly with PHP.

+## Integrated Development Environment
+*Integrated Development Environments with for support PHP.*

+* [Netbeans](https://netbeans.org) - An IDE with support for PHP and HTML5.
+* [Eclipse for PHP Developers](https://www.eclipse.org/downloads/) - A PHP IDE based on the Eclipse platform.
+* [PhpStorm](http://www.jetbrains.com/phpstorm/) - A commercial PHP IDE.

 ## Web Applications
 *Web-based applications and tools.*